-The use of at least four tiedowns is prescribed, attached as close as practical to the front and rear of the vehicle or to the mounting points which were designed for this purpose, so as to prevent the vehicle from moving sideways, lengthwise and vertically.
+The use of at least four tiedowns is prescribed, with at least two attached as close as possible to the front and at least two more attached as close as possible to the rear of the vehicle or to the mounting points which were designed for this purpose, so as to prevent the vehicle from moving sideways, lengthwise and vertically.
 The working load limit (WLL) of each tiedown must be at least 2,268 kg.
 Moreover, the aggregate working load limit (WLL) of the tiedowns used must not be less than 50% of the weight of the transported vehicle.
 The accessories, including a hydraulic shovel, must be completely lowered and secured to the vehicle.